All-Of-Us-Mods/MiraAPI/README.md

 }
 ```

-To set the role for individual options, specify the `roleType` parameter in the option like this:
+To set the role type for individual options, specify the `roleType` parameter in the option like this:
 ```csharp
 // this group doesnt specify a role, so it will show up in the global settings public class MyOptionsGroup : IModdedOptionGroup